KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/normalize_rgb_video.rst

    * - Parameter
      - Value
      - Description
+   * - Output darkest / brightest input color
+     - Picker
+     - Colors which define the output range.
+The minimum input value is mapped to the *output darkest input color*.
+The maximum input value is mapped to the *output brightest input color*.
+The defaults are black and white respectively.
+Specifying white for *output darkest input color* and black for *output brightest input color* will give color-inverted, normalized video.
+Shades of grey can be used to reduce the dynamic range (contrast).
+Specifying saturated colors here can create some interesting effects.
+Use the |color-picker| color picker or the color button to select the color.
-   * - Temporal smoothing
+   * - Smoothing
      - Integer
      - The number of previous frames to use for temporal smoothing.
 The input range of each channel is smoothed using a rolling average over the current frame and the smoothing previous frames.
 The default is 0 (no temporal smoothing)
-   * - Proportion of independent
+   * - Independence
      - Float
      - Controls the ratio of independent (color shifting) channel normalization to linked (color preserving) normalization.
 0.0 is fully linked, 1.0 is fully independent.
 Defaults to 1.0 (fully independent).
    * - Strength
      - Float
      - Overall strength of the filter.
 1.0 is full strength.
 0.0 is a rather expensive no-op.
 Defaults to 1.0 (full strength).
-   * - Output darkest / brightest input color
-     - Picker
-     - Colors which define the output range.
-The minimum input value is mapped to the *output darkest input color*.
-The maximum input value is mapped to the *output brightest input color*.
-The defaults are black and white respectively.
-Specifying white for *output darkest input color* and black for *output brightest input color* will give color-inverted, normalized video.
-Shades of grey can be used to reduce the dynamic range (contrast).
-Specifying saturated colors here can create some interesting effects.
-Use the |color-picker| color picker or the color button to select the color.

 .. rst-class:: clear-both